-Vertical farming, sometimes called indoor or urban farming, refers to producing food in an indoor environment – using layers of plants to maximize space while controlling factors such as humidity, light, water, temperature and nutrients, Indoor vertical farming stacks can produce higher yields while using less water and soil, compared to traditional agriculture.
+Vertical farming, sometimes called indoor or urban farming, refers to producing food in an indoor environment – using layers of plants to maximize space while controlling factors such as humidity, light, water, temperature and nutrients with the help of equipment like LED grow lights (you can check this out to find out more about these lights).
+Indoor vertical farming stacks can produce higher yields while using less water and soil, compared to traditional agriculture.
+Some people are considering combining this with other options, such as hydroponics, which in turn could save on soil.
+For now, however, having it in the process yields better and more consistent results.
+While elements of this can be seen in Commercial Greenhouses, this method appears to be the next step in the farming world.
+To recap, the main key takeaways from vertical farming can be seen below for ease of access and understanding.

 Use 95% less water than traditional agriculture